Ayabonga Khaka

 Ayabonga Khaka (born 18 July 1992) is a South African cricketer who plays for the national cricket team as a right-arm medium bowler.
-In March 2018, she was one of fourteen players to be awarded a national contract by Cricket South Africa ahead of the 2018–19 season.

 Early life and education

 Khaka was born and raised in Middledrift (also Middeldrift or Ixesi), near Alice in Eastern Cape.
 Her first experience of cricket was playing it in the streets of her home town.
 She started playing the game formally while in grade 1 at Ingwenya Primary School.
 That year, at the age of seven, she became the only girl in the boys mini cricket team.

 Right from the beginning, Khaka preferred bowling to batting, as she was less likely to be hit by the ball, and it was challenging, especially against boys.
 She took particular pleasure in getting boys out.
 Another reason she liked cricket is that it involved a lot of discipline.